The Haight

 The Beatles were still at it.
 Song after song hit the airwaves.
 Baby you can drive my car.
 I lit the fire, isn’t it good, Norwegian wood.
 You won’t see me.
 Nowhere man.
 Think for yourself.
 The word.
 Michelle, my belle.
 What goes on.
 Girl.
 I’m looking through you.
 In my life.
 Wait.
 It seemed like the Beatles were the only thing on the radio.
 Their talent was limitless.
 Local rock bands began to sprout Beatles hairdos.
 In December the Beatles album Rubber Soul was released.
 It was a compilation of songs that had been released as singles over the previous year.

 Marty’s roommates picked up a copy of Rubber Soul.
 That night some friends gathered at their place.
 Dinner was a big bowl of spaghetti and a big pot of tomato and vegetable sauce.
-“Carrots?”
-I wondered.
+“Carrots?” he wondered.
 “In spaghetti?”

 “Yes” said Marty.
 “They’re good for you.”